typedb/typedb-docs/001-typedb-old/02-install-and-run.md

 #### APT conflicts

 APT will always try to install the latest version of all dependencies that a package depends on.
-TypeDB's release strategy allows depended upon packages (such as `typedb-bin`) to be released faster than TypeDB itself to facilitate feature upgrades.
+TypeDB's release strategy allows depended upon packages (such as `typedb-bin`) to be released slower than TypeDB itself to facilitate feature upgrades.
+For example, `typedb-all` 2.11 requires `typedb-bin` version 2.9.

 In these situations, you will encounter the following type of errors:

 ```